taliyah0x0/Circuitful/README.md

 - `src/components/parteditor/*` — the part authoring UI.
 - `src/lib/exportImage.js` — SVG → PNG/SVG export (crops to content bounds, adjustable resolution).
 - `src/state/partsLibraryStore.js` + `src/lib/idb.js` — built-in catalog + custom parts (IndexedDB).

-## Known gaps vs. the original

-- Only the first 10 of 59 built-ins have a hand-written `object-information` spec page in the original app; those pages were copied over as-is (`public/info/`) but nothing links to the missing 49 — same as the original.
-- Object labels (e.g. resistor value text) are implemented per the reverse-engineered spec but have seen less hands-on testing than the core place/wire/save/export flow.
-Per-object scale and IC-chip/button pin-count variants have since been verified working (including undo).
-- "Submit to community" is not reimplemented as a Google Form handoff — saving to your local library replaces it.
-A real community-sharing backend would be a separate project.